ritesh-chauhan0x1/ritesh-chauhan0x1/README.md

 In general terms, I have 3 years of experience with the Python ecosystem and 1 with the TypeScript one.

 <h3>MY FRIEND</h3>
-has a message for you...
+has a message for you....

 <br>
 <br>